The 3rd and final PAGE call for proposals is now officially launched!

 Click here to find out more about the "PEP support program" for researchers in developing countries.

-However, for each PAGE call for proposals, a different list of specific priority issues - yet always under the broad theme of inclusive growth and employment - are identified as especially relevant to address specific knowledge gaps and policy needs in terms of evidence base.
-These issues are identified by the PAGE policy group - high-level development policy experts from different regions of the world - in collaboration with PEP lead researchers - international experts in the field of development economics.
+For each PAGE call for proposals, a different list of specific priority issues - yet always under the broad theme of inclusive growth and employment - are identified as especially relevant to address specific knowledge gaps and policy needs in terms of evidence base.
+These issues are identified by the PAGE policy group - composed of high-level development policy experts from different regions of the world - in collaboration with PEP lead researchers - international experts in the field of development economics.

-See below for the list of priority issues for projects to be supported through the second (2013) PAGE funding round:
+See below for the list of priority issues for projects to be supported through the third (2014) PAGE funding round:

 CLICK HERE to find (download) a detailed description of each of the above-listed priority themes of research.